Susan Raye: 1977–1984: Later career

 Raye signed with United Artists Records at the end of 1976 and released one album on the label produced by George Richey, which spawned four charting singles, the most successful of which peaked at number 51.
 It was Raye's last studio album issued from a major record label.
 In the late 1970s, Raye dropped out of the music business, citing family and religion as her reasons.
 Her version of the traditional hymn "Precious Memories" was used in the opening and closing credits of the 1979 film Hardcore.

 Returning to the recording studio for the first time in eight years, Susan Raye released the album There and Back in 1985, which produced two more chart singles on Billboard.
 An additional album, Then and Now, was released in 1986.
 The A-side of the album featured updated re-recordings of Raye's biggest hits.
 The songs on the B-side were gospel/contemporary Christian songs.
 This album is Raye's last recording to date.

 In 2020, Craft Recordings released two vinyl LPS of Raye's hits, one of them a duet collection with Owens.
 These collections were previously released on CD by other labels.

 Other careers since music

 Raye is a devout Christian.
-She went to California State University, Bakersfield, to receive a bachelor's degree in psychology and a master's degree in education school counseling.
+She went to California State University, Bakersfield, and received a bachelor's degree in psychology and a master's degree in education school counseling.
 She has been completely retired from show business since 1986.

-Raye returned to LAX on August 6, 2003, during the 75th anniversary year of LAX.
+Raye returned to LAX on August 6, 2003, during its 75th anniversary year.
 She performed the song "L.A.
-International Airport" with a Bakersfield band and backup vocalists for an enthusiastic outdoor crowd from the airport community.
+International Airport", with a Bakersfield band and backup vocalists, to an enthusiastic outdoor crowd from the airport community.